steffitan23/cubstart-website/static/media/spec.3a8b36639a181426c86c.md

 1. Come up with a design to demonstrate your project idea.
 Bring your vision to life!
 Include colors, try different fonts, mess with corner radius or effects like drop shadows.
 Here is an example.
 <img src="/assets/mockup.png"/>

-2. Choose one group member to submit a PDF of your design to Gradescope.
+2. Choose one group member to submit a PDF of your design to Gradescope and add all other team members as collaboraters to the submission.

 <br>